 Wei’s solo exhibitions include: Chilvary, ARC ONE Gallery, 2018; Cosmotheoria, White Box Art Centre, Beijing, 2017; Salvation, ARC ONE Gallery, 2014; Spellbound, He Xiang Ning Art Museum, OCT Contemporary Art Terminal, Shenzhen, China, 2011; and Other histories: Guan Wei’s fable for a contemporary world, Powerhouse Museum, Sydney, 2006–07.
 He has been included in major group exhibitions such as Infinite Conversations: Asian-Australian artistic exchange, National Gallery of Australia, 2018; Illuminating Invitational Exhibition of Contemporary Video Art, Yuiyang Beijing Art Center, Guizhou, China, 2017 and the 2017 Wynne Prize, as well as the Shanghai Biennial (2010), Havana Biennial (2009) and the Adelaide Biennial of Australian Art (2008).
 His work is included key collections such as Art Gallery of New South Wales; Contemporary Art and Culture Centre, Osaka; National Gallery of Victoria and Ullens Center for Contemporary Art, Beijing, China.

-To read more about the 2019 Mosman Art Prize, click here.
+To read more about the 2019 Mosman Art Prize and see the winners, click here.

 See past winners: